rohanpotta-v/mlproject/README.md

 5 - Data Transformation
 The objective is to perform data preprocessing and like converting categorical features into numberic and so on

+6 - Model Trainer
+The objective here is to train different different models as see which have good score.
+The point is that we try every model because we dont know which one will perform better and then we can further refine it perform the hyper-parameter tuning.